mozilla/mozilla-campus-clubs/_pages/about.md

 Read the full Roles & Responsibilities of a Regional Coordinator [here](https://docs.google.com/document/d/1GypBGnffjxfyX174g7fiLAcZF8tSKC5Xo7Qd4gpC5yM/pub).

 ## Club Captains
 Club Captains are people with passion, leadership skills and an entrepreneurial spirit.
-With their Executive Team the Club Captain launches, builds and runs their Campus’ Mozilla Club with the support of their Regional Coordinator.
-The Club Captain is responsible for making sure their Club is running successfully on their Campus, and is operating as an official Club.
+With their Executive Team, a Captain launches, builds and runs their Campus’ Mozilla Club with the support of their Regional Coordinator.
+The Club Captain is responsible for making sure their Club is running successfully on their Campus, and is operating as an **official Club**.

+**Officially recognized Campus Clubs** will be:
+* listed on the website
-Officially recognized Campus Clubs will be **listed on the website**, **given an official Clubs logo**, have **access to special training and skills building opportunities**, and be **eligible for funding**.
+* given an official Clubs logo
+* have access to special training and skills building opportunities
+* be eligible for funding

-In order for a Club to be recognized as an official Mozilla Campus Club  a Club must demonstrate three months of regular activity - by submitting reports, and meeting with a Regional Coordinator on a regular basis.
+In order for a Club to be recognized as an official Mozilla Campus Club a Club must demonstrate **three months of regular activity** - by submitting reports, have **submitted an approved year plan**, and **meet with their Regional Coordinator on a regular basis**.

 Read the full Roles & Responsibilities of a Club Captain [here](https://docs.google.com/document/d/1JE6966a8yc0CBh3Xa9Ce7McKZkxkHvdZg01o5mxUORU/pub).